Experian credit score, rating and report

 What is Experian Boost?

-Experian Boost is a free service designed to help you improve your Experian credit score by sharing payment and billing information that is not normally counted on your credit file.
+Experian Boost is a free service designed to help you improve your Experian credit score by sharing payment and billing information not normally counted on your credit file.
 This includes everyday expenses such as council tax, subscriptions like Netflix, Spotify and Amazon, as well as payments you make into investing and savings accounts such as an ISA.

 How do I apply for Experian Boost?